yiphei/yif-AI/encoder_decoder_transformer/README.md

 ```
 ## Analysis/experiments

-All training runs below were trained on a wikipedia dataset for 9k steps on a single A100 GPU.
+All training runs below were done on a wikipedia dataset for 9k steps on a single A100 GPU.

 The MSE encoder loss did better than cosine similarity.
 Both types of encoder loss did better than without it.